 While in Tequila, spend a couple of hours strolling around the town, wandering the charming cobblestone streets and well-preserved colonial buildings that will make you feel transported back in time.

-Be sure to check out the main square, Plaza Principal, and the town’s main church, Parroquia Santiago Apóstol, which was built in the 18th century.
+Be sure to check out the main square, Plaza Principal, and the town’s main church, Parroquia Santiago Apóstol, built in the 18th century.
 Nearby the main square, there is a street full of delicious food stalls.
 Don’t be afraid to try it!

 tequila mexico square